 |Besag et al||7 of 7 children (100%)(None had severe rash)||N/A||0.1 mg|

 But there’s newer review of this issue and more cases.
-This paper shows that even some people who have had dangerous-looking rashes have been re-tried on lamotrigine and done well: getting to the full dose, eventually, with no repeat of the rash or skin problem.
+This paper by my coauthor (Chris Aiken) shows that even some people who have had dangerous-looking rashes have been re-tried on lamotrigine and done well: getting to the full dose, eventually, with no repeat of the rash or skin problem.
 Here is that reference article.
 Read it carefully: it’s more than just a case report. (full text online)

 In fact, the authors use a system for ranking the severity of a previous skin reaction, then describe how people have been restarted even when their reaction was among the most severe.

 In general, the re-try approach that has been used, by several different authors, is 2.5 mg steps per week.
 I know, it will take a long time to get to 50 mg that way (they go faster later).
 Twenty weeks, to be precise: about 5 months.
 But if you did well on it before the skin problem hit; or if you’ve tried all sorts of other things and are prepared to take a potential risk, then at least you’d want to know that other people have re-tried lamotrigine successfully, wouldn’t you?

 Never go faster than 25 mg in the first two weeks

 Here’s one more bit of information which strikes me as overwhelmingly important on this question.
 If starting at 25 mg lowers the risk of rash, compared to starting at 50 mg — and that’s clearly been shown — , then is the risk lower yet if you start at 12.5mg?
 The graph below shows another way of looking at this same issue (blue bars show dose per day, by week; yellow bars are guesses, extrapolated from existing data, shown in green):